 This site is free to use and provides an encyclopaedia of Aspergillus for doctors, scientists, patients and their relatives.
-Some parts of the site for example the image bank require free registration.
+Some parts of the site require free registration, for example the image bank.

-What is aspergillus?Aspergillus is a fungus whose spores are present in the air we breathe, but does not normally cause illness.
-However an individual with a weakened immune system, damaged lungs or with allergies, Aspergillus can cause disease.
+Aspergillus is a fungus whose spores are present in the air we breathe, but does not normally cause illness.
+In those people with a weakened immune system, damaged lungs or with allergies, Aspergillus can cause disease.
 Common Aspergillus infections include invasive aspergillosis, ABPA, CPA and aspergilloma.